Odette Dynasty O’Hara

 Sabrina: I think she was actually on both right?

 Michael: She was.
+She had [overtalking].

-Michael: It, yeah I think it’s 10.
-I think.
+Michael: I, I think.
 I don’t know.

-Sabrina: It is the one that had Trinity and stuff on it her you know, best friend.
-That is so so funny.
-How often do you how often do you perform and where do you perform?
+Sabrina: It is the one that had Trinity and stuff on it, her, you know, best, best friend.

-Michael: Well, I’m still new to St. Louis and so this region, I moved up here in 2017 that, right after Christmas that year, and I slowly started reintroducing myself into the drag community because I was on a quest to find myself, when I first moved up here.
-And in that process I started, after year being here, started performing, and again very slow.
-So started Bubby and Sissy’s in Alton, Illinois.
-Taylor de Mornay was my roommate for a period of time, amazing human, and ended up from there started performing at Hamburger Mary’s on House Casts every Sunday or every other Sunday, and spot shows here and there around town but since Covid I have yet to take the stage since.
-To which there’s several things enveloped in that but mostly just safety concerns.
+Michael: Um, and in that process, I started… after a year of being here, started performing.
+And again, very slow.
+So, started at, uh, Bubby and Sissy’s in Alton, Illinois.
+Um, Taylor de Mornay, uh, was my roommate for a period of time, amazing human.
+And ended up… from there, started performing at Hamburger Mary’s on house cast every Sunday or every other Sunday, in spot shows here and there around town.
+But since COVID, I, I have yet to take in… the stage since.
+Um, which there’s several things enveloped in that, but mostly it’s just safety concerns.

 Sabrina: Yeah.